2020 Cincinnati Reds season

-The 2020 Cincinnati Reds season was the 151st season for the franchise in Major League Baseball, and their 18th at Great American Ball Park in Cincinnati.
-They made the playoffs as the number 7 seed in the National League, but were swept in two games by the Atlanta Braves in the 2020 National League Wild Card Series.
+The 2020 Cincinnati Reds season was the 151st season for the franchise in Major League Baseball (MLB), and their 18th at Great American Ball Park in Cincinnati.
+They made the playoffs as the number 7 seed in the National League, but were swept in two games by the Atlanta Braves in the NLWCS.
 The Braves held the Reds scoreless for all 22 innings in the series, an MLB postseason record.

 On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
 Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC to restrict events of more than 50 people for eight weeks.
 On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
 Players reported to training camps on July 1 in order to resume spring training and prepare for a July 24 Opening Day.

 The shortened season led to the Reds recording the lowest number of hits (390) by a team in the modern era (since 1901).
 Their batting average of .212 was the lowest in MLB since the 1910 Chicago White Sox hit .211.

+This was the Reds' first winning season and playoff appearance since 2013, and their last until 2025.